vpalacios9/JIE-2322-Get_In_Line/README.md

 - Fixed backend issues we were facing with firebase authentication and storing data into firebase

 ### Known Issues
--Host create queue page is not showing up
+- Host create queue page is not showing up